-Samsung Galaxy S III Android 4.2.2 update leaks, packs in several Galaxy S 4 featuresAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III Android 4.2.2 update leaks, packs in several Galaxy S 4 featuresAlex Wagner - Editorial Director of News and Content

 Shortly after the Galaxy S 4 was introduced, Samsung confirmed that it would be bringing some of the software features of its new flagship to its predecessor, the Galaxy S III.
 Now the folks at SamMobile have gotten hold of a leaked Android 4.2.2 update for the Galaxy S III that has shed some light on exactly which features the S III will be getting.